 The individual costs of all the work packages are then aggregated to arrive at the authorized cost baseline or the authorized budget for the project.

-Earned Value Measurement
+Measuring Work Package Performance with Earned Value Measurement

 3.Actual Cost: Actual cost is the total cost actually incurred and recorded in accomplishing work performed for a work package.

-Performance indices are also useful for determining project status Cost performance index: The cost performance index (CPI) is a measure of value of work completed compared to the actual cost or progress made on the project.
+Cost Performance Index: The cost performance index (CPI) is a measure of value of work completed compared to the actual cost or progress made on the project.

-Equation: CPI = EV / AC
+Relation: CPI = EV / AC

-Schedule performance indices can also be determined for every work package
+Schedule performance indices can also be determined for every work package.

-Equation: SPI = EV / PV
+Relation: SPI = EV / PV

 These SV and SPI values for each work package are documented and communicated to stakeholders.